 10 of 10

+Frozen vegetables are an amazing storage food.
 You can get more veggies into your diet and avoid having them go bad before you're able to use them by loading up on the frozen varieties at the store.
-They usually cost considerably less than fresh produce, and since they're frozen soon after being picked they tend to pack a bigger nutritional punch.
+Prices range widely depending on the vegetable.
+They usually cost considerably less than fresh produce, and since they're frozen soon after being picked, they tend to pack a bigger nutritional punch.